 The phenomenon of bullying by abusive text messages presents a particular difficulty for parents.
-Young people are unable to identify the sender (the bully conceals their identity by switching their mobiles into Private Number mode, allowing the abuser to remain anonymous).
-This allows them to say things that they would never say to a person’s face and to send messages at any time and any place.
+Young people are not always able to identify the sender (the bully conceals their identity by switching their mobiles into Private Number mode, allowing the abuser to remain anonymous).
+This usually requires an App to do and is a rising trend amongst teen groups.
+This allows the bully to say things that they would never say to a person’s face and to send messages at any time and any place.
 For this reason a victim of this type of bullying is particularly distressed because they cannot escape the bullying and may even be receiving offensive messages during the night.

 While mobile phone companies are not the moral guardians of phone users, they will cooperate with the police in tracing blocked mobile numbers used in bullying cases.
 In Ireland it is an offence in law to send malicious or threatening text messages, covered by the 1999 amendment to the post Office Act, 1951.
 If your son/ daughter is receiving threatening or malicious text messages, you should report it to the police.

 The Essential Parents Guide to the Secondary School Years - available from Primary ABC